-Finding: Per inquiry with the Business Unit Analyst of the Transit Division and Section Manager of Financial Planning & Analysis, there were no temporary interruptions in transit service during the report year.
+Finding: Per inquiry with the Business Unit Analyst of the Transit Division, there were no temporary interruptions in transit service during the report year attributable to maintenance or rehabilitation improvements to the Fixed Guideway segments.
 No exceptions were noted as a result of this procedure.